Shinzou369/my-n8n-deployment/replit.md

 This repository provides a comprehensive toolkit for deploying and managing n8n (a workflow automation platform) on Render's cloud hosting platform.
 The project includes automated deployment scripts, configuration templates, monitoring tools, and detailed documentation to support both simple hobby deployments and production-grade setups.

 **Latest Update (July 2025)**:
+- ✅ Successfully deployed n8n version 1.102.4 to Render at https://n8n-app-gvq5.onrender.com/
+- ✅ Resolved critical Docker deployment issue by using official n8n image instead of custom Dockerfile
-- Upgraded to n8n version 1.102.4 with new AI Agent Tools, built-in evaluations, Google Gemini integration, and enhanced security features
+- ✅ N8N instance is live and responding with AI Agent Tools, Google Gemini integration, and enhanced security
-- Built complete ETF Management Dashboard - internal control center for scaling n8n automation business
+- ✅ ETF Management Dashboard configured and connected to production n8n instance
-- Dashboard provides template management, client tracking, and automated workflow deployment via n8n API
-- Ready for production use once n8n instance deployment completes on Render
+- ✅ Complete automation platform ready - requires only password setup in Render Dashboard

 ## User Preferences